Moving on after treatment for a myelodysplastic syndrome

 Follow up care

-Even if you have stopped your treatment for MDS, it is still very important to keep all follow-up visits.
-The doctor will do physical exams, order blood tests, and watch for signs of infection, progression to leukemia, and short-term or long-term side effects of treatment.
+Even if you have stopped your treatment for MDS, it is still very important to go to all follow-up visits.
+The doctor will physically exam you, order blood tests, and watch for signs of infection, progression to leukemia, and short-term or long-term side effects of treatment.
 You should report any new symptoms to you doctor right away.

 Seeing a new doctor

 At some point after your cancer is found and treated, you may find yourself in the office of a new doctor who does not know about your cancer.
 It is important that you be able to give your new doctor the exact details of your diagnosis and treatment.
+Gathering these details soon after treatment may be easier than trying to get them at some point in the future.
 Make sure you have this information handy and always keep copies for yourself:

 - A copy of your pathology report from any biopsy or surgery